5/8/2025

 Emily Yang

 Yeah, David, this is Emily, right?
-So definitely terrorists created uncertainty, especially on the end demand with our customers.
+So definitely, tariffs created uncertainty especially on the end demand with our customers.
 So the only thing we can do is actually work very closely with the customers and watching the situation to really kind of understand the longer term impact from the business side.
-I think regarding pull in, to be honest with you, we don't really see a lot of pull in activities, but I think of the other angle, if you look at the channel inventory, it definitely depleted more, right?
+I think, you know, regarding pooling, to be honest with you, we don't really see a lot of pooling activities, you know, but I think of the other angle, if you look at the channel inventory, it definitely depleted more.
 I talk about POS increase as well as channel inventories in terms of weeks, also in terms of dollars, both decreases.
-So this is all positive signs, right?
-So on the other hand, if I look at the backlog, if I look at a book to bill ratio, they all improved.
-I think from the actual business point of view, I also talk about automotive industry.
-We definitely see inventory improvement.
-Overall, we definitely see more of the activity going through as well as POS increase, right?
-So I think all of these are positive signs that we're definitely going through a recovering period.
+So this is all positive signs.
+So on the other hand, if I look at the backlog, if I look at a book-to-bill ratio, they all improved.
+I think from the actual business point of view, I also talk about automotive industrial.
+We're definitely seeing the inventory improvement overall.
+We're definitely seeing more of the activity going through as well as a POS increase, right?
+So I think all these are positive signs that we're definitely going through a recovering period.
 So I think that's pretty much what we've seen so far.

 speaker